Grillcheese-AI/qzkp-academic/docs/academic/paper.md

 $$
 I(\text{Secret}:\text{Transcript})_\rho \le \varepsilon \cdot \log_2|\mathcal{S}|
 $$
 require an explicit definition of the transcript state, an adversary model, and a proof (often via trace-distance and/or simulation arguments).
-In this work, we treat leakage bounds primarily as engineering goals supported by empirical leakage regression tests unless/until a full proof is provided.

 ### 4. Practical Implementation Bounds